Studio Covid-19 Measures

 Fresh air and ventilation

-The windows and rear door will be opened before class and left open until a while after class to increase the fresh air ventilation rate and distribution.
-I might have to rethink this in winter, brrr!
+The windows and front door will be opened before class, during lunch breaks and for a while after class to increase the fresh air ventilation rate and distribution, as the outside temperature allows (brrr!).

 Updated: 7 September 2020 – For the latest advice for face coverings in educational settings

 Updated: 10 September 2020 – For the new social distancing rules (groups of 6 people)